Zermil/simple-lightbox/README.md

 ## Quick start/Instructions

-I don't know why you would want to use it... but a simple demo can be found in "[index.html](https://github.com/Zermil/simple-lightbox/blob/master/index.html)" it also has "customizable" CSS so suit yourself.
+I don't know why you would want to use it, but a simple demo can be found in "[index.html](https://github.com/Zermil/simple-lightbox/blob/master/index.html)" it also has "customizable" CSS so suit yourself.

 **NOTE** that it needs some sort of "server" to run (website needs to be hosted somewhere), because of XML request.